prprakash02/Importance-Sampling-for-Nonlinear-Models/README.md

 2. **Project Structure**
    - Ensure that the `.py` files (e.g., `ImageModel.py`, `RegTrain.py`) are in the same directory so that imports work correctly.
    - For tasks, ensure your paths are defined properly (e.g., `DATA_PATH`).
+   - For numerical integration, we recommend integrating with `N` as high as possible for better approximation.

 ---